Rui-Alexander-Sun/UCL-LaTeX-Essay-Template-APA7/README.md

 ## Acknowledgement

 I first learned about $\LaTeX$ when I was in my senior year and busy preparing my resume for master application.
 I was fascinated by its magic and decided to apply it to my undergraduate thesis.
-Surprisingly, I found that there has been a very exquisite template on Github for undergraduates from Sun Yat-sen University, compared to which, what I have done just look like the simpliest stick figure drawn by a preschooler to kill time in a tedious afternoon.
+Surprisingly, I found that there has been a very exquisite template on Github for undergraduates from Sun Yat-sen University, compared to which, what I have done just looks like the simpliest stick figure drawn by a preschooler to kill time in a tedious afternoon.
 Mank thanks to [sysu-thesis](https://github.com/SYSU-SCC/sysu-thesis) for not only the template itself, but also the knwoledge about $\LaTeX$ and Github I have gained from it.

 ## Feedback & Improvement